*Details for the 2022 event coming soon*

 What steps are being taken to protect the local environment?

 During the rider briefing, riders will be reminded of the Scottish Access Code and regulations regarding littering.
 We will also provide specific litter stations on the route and a sweeper marshal after the event removing signage and any litter.
+We work hard to leave the course as beautiful as we found it.

 Will there be toilet facilities and refreshment facilities on the route?